 When thinking about garment production, a common misconception is that it only takes a mix of textiles and sewing methods to craft a t-shirt or pair of jeans.
 Unfortunately, what gets ignored is the mass consumption of water that occurs during the production process.
 Approximately 93 billion cubic metres of water are consumed every year in the garment industry, which would be enough to meet the needs of 5 million people.

 90% of these garments are made with cotton or polyester, cotton being a major section of the water-guzzling garment train.
 Although polyester, which is a synthetic textile, takes oil to produce, cotton requires large amounts of water and pesticides to produce.
-That t-shirt takes up to 2,700 litres of water, and that pair of jeans can take up to 3,781 litres.

 But fabric production isn’t the only thing impacting fast fashion’s water usage.
 About 20% of our world’s wastewater is a direct result of fabric dyeing and treatment, with this untreated wastewater being pumped back into our water systems, contaminating its contents with toxins and heavy metals.
 Not only does this negatively impact the health of the water itself, but also the health of the animals that consume it, including us as humans.